andydevs/blog/_drafts/optimization.md

 ## Gradient Descent

-Gradient descent is the algorithm described above, and one of the simpler algorithms to implement:
+Gradient descent is the algorithm described at the beginning of the post, and one of the simpler algorithms to implement:

 	x := random
 	until f'(x) <= EPSILON